 1713.02 Failure to Respond to Notice of Incomplete Response or Denial of Request for Reconsideration with No Appeal Filed

-However, if an examining attorney issues an Office action granting an applicant additional time to complete a response when it appears that a response is signed by an improper party, and the applicant fails to respond or to complete the response within the time granted or remaining, the examining attorney must issue an "Abandoned Due to Incomplete Response" action.
+However, when it appears that a response is signed by an improper or excluded party and an examining attorney issues an Office action granting an applicant additional time (30 days or the time remaining in the statutory response period) to complete a response, if the applicant fails to respond or to complete the response within the time granted or remaining, the examining attorney must issue an "Abandoned Due to Incomplete Response" action.
 See TMEP §§715.03(a)(ii)(E), 718.03, 718.03(b).
 If the applicant wishes to submit evidence that an authorized party signed the original response, the applicant may petition the Director to exercise supervisory authority and reverse the holding and reinstate the application under 37 C.F.R. §2.146(a)(3).
 If the evidence establishes that a proper party signed the response, the Director will grant the petition and instruct the examining attorney to review the response.
-If, however, the evidence establishes that the response was signed by an unauthorized party, the Director will find that (1) the application should have been abandoned for failure to respond, (2) the petition will be construed as a petition to revive under 37 C.F.R.§2.66, (3) revival based on unintentional delay is proper, and (4) a response signed by a proper party must be submitted.
+If, however, the evidence establishes that the response was signed by an unauthorized party, the Director will find that (1) the application should have been abandoned for failure to respond, (2) the petition will be construed as a petition to revive under 37 C.F.R. §2.66, (3) revival based on unintentional delay is proper, and (4) a response signed by a proper party must be submitted.
 To expedite revival in this situation, a properly signed response should be submitted with the petition.

 The granting of the petition does not extend the time for filing a notice of appeal or filing a petition to review the examining attorney’s action under 37 C.F.R. §2.63(a) and (b).
 15 U.S.C. §1062(b); 37 C.F.R. §2.142(a).
 Therefore, in most circumstances, if the response does not overcome all outstanding refusals or satisfy all outstanding requirements, the application will again be abandoned and an "Abandoned Due to Incomplete Response" notice will issue (but see TMEP §1714.01(a)(ii) regarding petition to revive for failure to respond to a final action).